 Managing a crap mood is hard, but it’s possible.
 There are two main things you can do to try and deal with a crap mood.

-2. Develop positive strategies to help you cope with feeling crap.
+2. Develop some strategies to help you cope with feeling crap.
 Here are some examples:

 What if it doesn’t go away?

 Sometimes it doesn’t matter what we try, a crap mood won’t go away.
-This might mean that you need to make a bigger change in your life, or that something more serious is happening with your mental health.
-Read more about why am I sad all the time to understand when sadness has become a problem.
+This might mean that something more serious is happening with your mental health.
+Read this article to understand when sadness has become a problem.